timecamp-org/good-enough-timecamp-scim-integrations/README.md

 # TimeCamp SCIM Integrations

+**⚠️ IMPORTANT: BY DEFAULT IF ACCOUNT DOESN'T HAVE ENOUGH PAID SEATS IN SAAS, THEY WILL BE INCREASED AUTOMATICALLY**

 Scripts to synchronize users from various HR systems with TimeCamp.
 Currently supports:
 - BambooHR
 - Azure AD / Microsoft Entra ID